srivasthavreddy/sports_court_booking/README.md

 # 🏏 Court/Turf Booking Application

-A mini full-stack booking application built as part of the **Full Stack Developer Intern Assignment (2 Days)**.
+A mini full-stack booking application.
 This app allows users to view available slots, select a slot, and book it with a simple and responsive UI.

 ---